Tuskegee University: Campus

-Tuskegee University provides Campus Police protection for its students and staff, on and off-campus, which is on-call 24-hours.
-All officers are state certified.

-The Lifting the Veil of Ignorance statue of Booker T. Washington was designed by sculptor Charles Keck and unveiled on April 5, 1922.
+Lifting the Veil of Ignorance, a statue of Booker T. Washington that was designed by sculptor Charles Keck and unveiled on April 5, 1922.
 The statue depicts Dr. Washington lifting the veil of ignorance off his people, who had once been enslaved, by showing them the ways of a better life through education and skills.

 James Henry Meriwether Henderson Hall is Tuskegee University's new Agricultural Life Science Teaching, Extension and Research Building.
 Henderson Hall provides labs for teaching introductory courses in animal, plant, soil, and environmental sciences as well as biology and chemistry.

 Built in 1906 and completely renovated in 2013, Tompkins Hall serves as the primary student dining facility and student center.
 The building includes a ballroom, an auditorium, a game room, a retail restaurant, and a 24-hour student study with healthy food vending machines.
 It is home to the offices of the Student Government Association.

 The Legacy Museum houses: The African collection (contains approximately 900 items), the antiques and miscellaneous items collection and The Lovette W. Harper Collection of African Art.
 Third Floor exhibition contains "The United States Public Health Service Untreated Syphilis Study in the Negro Male, Macon County, Alabama 1932-1972."

 Booker T. Washington is laid to rest in the Tuskegee University Campus Cemetery.
 Many other notable university people are interred on the Tuskegee campus including: George Washington Carver, Cleveland L. Abbott, William L. Dawson, Luther Hilton Foster (4th president), Frederick D. Patterson (3rd president), many other Washington family members and others.